MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 ## General guidelines for running validation script

 During the onboarding process, a validation is conducted at the validation stage/tab.
-If all validations are successful, you can proceed to the final creation stage.
+If all validations are successful, you can proceed to the final stage of creating SCOM Managed Instance.
 However, if any validations fail, you can't proceed with the creation.

 In cases where multiple validations fail, the best approach is to address all the issues at once by manually running a validation script on a test machine.

-Follow the below steps for running the validation script:
+Follow these steps for running the validation script:

 1. Create a new test virtual machine (VM) in the same subnet selected for SCOM Managed Instance creation and sign in to the VM.